 - You are a homeowner who has difficulty keeping up with mortgage payments

 - You are falling behind on debt payments and need help catching up

-- Have a valuable property that is not exempt
+- You have a valuable property that is not exempt

 - It is affordable for you to enter into a repayment plan with your creditors

 Farmer & Morris Law, PLLC may be able to help you navigate the bankruptcy claims process and can work diligently on your behalf.
-When you hire us, we can take care of all details of your bankruptcy claim while you can concentrate on getting back on your feet financially.
+Our bankruptcy attorneys in Kings Mountain can take care of all details of your bankruptcy claim while you concentrate on getting back on your feet financially.

 Kings Mountain Bankruptcy Lawyer Near Me 828.286.3866

 Those filing for bankruptcy in North Carolina might be able to protect the majority of their property in some situations.
 According to North Carolina § 1C-1601, these may include the following: